 Tips For Setting Up A 55 Gallon Tank

 Buying a 55-gallon can put a bit of strain on your wallet.
 Plus, a larger tank means more decorations, more plants, and more fish.
 You don’t have to do it all at once.
 And you can shop around for relatively cheaper options to keep your “aquarium-budgeting” to a minimum.
-But one thing which you can’t skimp on is the stand.
+But one thing which you can’t skimp on is your aquarium stand.
 A filled 55-gallon can easily weigh up to 625 lbs.
 So unless you are planning to play a vengeful Poseidon for your fish, make sure that the stand can handle that weight and then some.

 The choice of filter should be made with your bioload in mind.
 Also, in some cases, it’s better to install two smaller filters than having a single large one.